trombik/roomPing/README.md

 ## Hardware notes

+### ESP8266

+On ESP8266, the application _generally_ works, but it occasionally crashes.

 ### `ESP-01` and its variants

 `ESP-01` is not very user friendly.
 If you are not familiar with it, you